Maximize Your Workouts by Measuring And Monitoring Your Cadence in Cycling

 Cadence Range For Hills

 The cadence range for climbing hills is 60–80 RPM.
-It’s a slower cadence because there is more resistance on the flywheel, simulating an uphill ride.
+It’s a slower cadence in cycling because there is more resistance on the flywheel, simulating an uphill ride.
 The more you turn the resistance knob to the right, the steeper the hill, and the slower your pedaling becomes.

 The lower limit of 60 RPM on a hill is set for safety reasons.
 To climb a steep hill, find the highest amount of resistance you can maintain while maintaining good form at 60 RPM.
 If your resistance is so heavy that you cannot maintain at least 60 RPM, you run the risk of putting too much stress on your knees.
 Your resistance is too high when you need to twist your body and throw your body weight into pushing the pedals downward.